Do I need to do anything to prepare before my appointment?

 Do you use aromatherapy oils?

-I am not a qualified Aromatherapist, however I do use pre-blended aromatherapy oils and waxes from Neals Yard Remedies, Flying Wild and Songbird.
+I am not a qualified Aromatherapist, however I do use pre-blended aromatherapy oils and balms.
 All the products I use are high grade quality and organic where possible and used appropriately to your requirements.

-Do I have to listen to “whale music” during my massage?
+Do I have to listen to “whale music” during my treatment?

 No!
-Many clients prefer to listen to soothing music during their treatment and I have a selection of music available, but if you prefer silence then that is fine too!
+Many clients prefer to listen to soothing music during their treatment as it helps them to switch off and I have a selection of music available, but if you prefer silence (or something else!) then that is fine too – Just let me know!

 Can I talk during my treatment?

 If you want to, yes of course!
-However many clients are looking for an hour or so of peace and relaxation and many even drift off to sleep.
+However I would recommend for facial treatments and Reiki that it is important to relax quietly into your treatment.
+Many clients are looking for an hour or so of peace and relaxation and many even drift off to sleep.
 This is your well-deserved “me” time!